Sicc2201/IQ-stageE2023/README.md

 Usage:
 1. Make sure your working directory is Qiskit-Project and your venv is activated (see installation)
-2. Execute the "GeneratePrject" script with wanted arguments.
+2. Execute the "GenerateProject" script with wanted arguments.
 For example:
 ```
 python3 PythonScripts/GenerateProject.py -q 3 -b ibmq_perth
 ```